High Performance Swim Camp

 This camp is designed for swimmers to learn strategies to swim with more speed and power as well as explode off every start!
 On Saturday, the curriculum will focus on explosive starts, powerful underwater dolphin kicking, and dryland.
 Then on Sunday, younger participants will focus on sprinting skills and older swimmers will develop speed and power in every stroke.

-Session sizes are limited to ensure the highest level learning experience and social distancing!
+Session sizes are limited to ensure the highest level learning experience!

-This camp will be led by Coach Ben Lee!
-His attention to detail and eye for perfect technique will help your participant become a faster and more efficient swimmer.
+This camp will be led by Coach Ben Lee and National Champion Giles Smith!
+Their attention to detail and eye for perfect technique will help your participant become a faster and more efficient swimmer.
 Scroll down for more details on the curriculum!

 Session Times (Both Days):